threefoldtech/grid_deployment/README.md

 ## Introduction

-This repo provides all tools required to setup a Threefold Grid Full Stack.
-Such a stack will be completely standalone, is made up of several services and provide you with all available grid functionalities.
+This repo provides all tools required to set up a Threefold Grid Full Stack.
+A TFGrid Full Stack is completely stand-alone and made up of several services.
+It provides all available grid functionalities.

 ## TFGrid Full Stack Components